Access Our FREE Fecal Egg Count Starter Guide today!

 7. Tapeworms are best targeted at the end of the grazing season in late autumn/early winter.
 Fecal egg counts do not test for tapeworm and we recommend deworming for them regardless of your horse’s classification.
 Choose a dewormer which includes praziquantel – the compound effective against tapeworms.
 If you notice bot eggs on your horse’s legs – usually in autumn, it’s a good time to administer a dewormer which targets these parasites.
 We recommend using an Equest + Tape (moxidectin + praziquantel) at end of autumn/beginning of winter.

 8. Competition horses or those that are being transported usually require more frequent deworming.
-This is not because their parasite burden has increased but it likely due to their weaker immune response due to stress of training.
+This is not because their parasite burden has increased but may be due to the stress of training.
 This means the parasites they already have may begin producing more eggs.
 Perform a fecal egg count and adjust their management practices appropriately.

 10. Environmental management and manure collection is very important to help decrease the parasite burden on pasture and prevent re-infection in grazing animals.
 Pick manure up at least 2-3 times a week, if not daily.
 This is especially important on irrigated pasture.
 Practice rotational grazing and cross graze with different species (sheep or cows) if possible.

-Dr Tania Sundra is the practice owner of Avon Ridge Equine Veterinary Services.
-She is also a member of the Australian Equine Parasitology Advisory Panel which is in the process of implementing specific worm management guidelines for horse owners in Australia.
+Dr Tania Sundra BSc.(Hons) BVMS MANZCVS (Equine Medicine) is the practice owner of Avon Ridge Equine Veterinary Services.
+She is also a member of the Australian Equine Parasitology Advisory Panel which is in the process of developing specific worm management guidelines for horse owners in Australia.